jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 ### Troubleshooting

+* Not able to clone git with error like: `translating TaskSpec to Pod: secrets "regcred" not found.`.
+Need to create a secret named `regcred` using the kam generated secrets and using sealedsecret.
 * Build failed to access internal registry with `x509: certificate signed by unknown authority`.
 We may need to do not verify TLS while pushing image to the internal docker registry or use a public registry